OctopusDeploy/blog/blog/2022-q3/what-is-cloud-orchestration/index.md

 ### Infrastructure as a Service (IaaS)

 IaaS provides an on-demand service to deploy IT infrastructure such as virtual machines, servers, networks, and storage.
 IaaS is structured as pay-as-you-go where users pay for the infrastructure they need, when they need it.
 Examples of IaaS platforms include Digital Ocean, or AWS EC2.

-SaaS systems are often build on IaaS or PaaS platforms and PaaS platforms are often built on IaaS platforms.
+SaaS systems are often built on IaaS and PaaS platforms and PaaS platforms are often built on IaaS platforms.
+The diagram below shows how SaaS, IaaS and PaaS work together to deliver cloud systems:

 <!-- Good image https://azure.microsoft.com/en-au/overview/what-is-paas/ -->